Play Around in Prompt Hardening

 • A vulnerability indication when unsafe behavior or policy violations are detected.

-Response visibility helps you quickly identify prompt injection risks and unsafe AI agent behaviour during testing.
+Response visibility helps you quickly identify prompt injection risks and unsafe AI agent behaviour during scanning.

 Last updated